cintamupalsu/dx2019/README.md

 8. Jumper Wire
 9. 3D Printer
 10. Solar panel battery.
+11. Solar panel (for more power)

 ## Building the ship

 Print all STL files located in folder
+For Version 2.0 Ship Model please look at the folder [public/diagram/stl/ShipV2/](public/stl/ShipV2/) for ship hull
 ```
 public/stl
 ```